 Cloud or On-Premise?
 Which is the right choice for your business?

-Choosing between cloud or on-Premise solutions for your business can seem daunting.
-But by weighing the pros and cons of each option, as well as considering your own business needs, you can make an informed decision that best suits your company's needs.
-Learn more about the benefits of Cloud and On-Premise solutions here.
+Choosing between cloud or on-premise solutions for your business can seem daunting.
+But by weighing up the pros and cons of each option, as well as considering your own business needs, you can make an informed decision that best suits your company's needs.
+Find out more about the benefits of Cloud and On-Premise solutions here.

-Cloud and On-Premise solutions also differ greatly in terms of cost.
-In the cloud, expenses are typically calculated based on usage, which can be based either on the number of operations performed or on flat fees for a given amount of resources used.
+Cloud and on-premise solutions also differ greatly in terms of cost.
+In the cloud, expenses are usually calculated on the basis of usage, which can be based either on the number of operations carried out or on fixed fees for a certain amount of resources used.

-On-premise solutions, on the other hand, involve upfront costs for hardware and software, as well as maintenance fees such as power costs and IT staff compensation.
+On-site solutions, on the other hand, involve initial hardware and software costs, as well as maintenance fees such as energy costs and IT staff remuneration.
 The initial investments required with an on-premises solution can result in higher total costs, but may be necessary if you need exclusive control over data or resources.
-Therefore, it is important to evaluate the tradeoffs between cloud versus on-premises before making a decision.
+It is therefore important to evaluate the tradeoffs between cloud versus on-premises before making a decision.

 Cloud services are highly scalable, which means you can quickly add or remove resources as needed.
 On-Premise, however, requires a more manual approach to resource management with longer setup times, requiring physical upgrades such as more CPUs or extra RAM.

-With the technological advances of the last few years, more and more companies need to adapt in order to keep up to date in the fierce fight for market share.
+With the technological advances of recent years, companies increasingly need to adapt in order to keep up to date in the fierce battle for market share.

-It is becoming more and more important to integrate and manage systems.
+It is becoming increasingly important to integrate and manage systems.
 The cost of technology equipment to set up your own data center is high.
-Also consider: license maintenance, hardware, and hiring specialized professionals.
+Also consider: maintaining licenses, hardware, and hiring specialized professionals.

-For Maurício Fonseca, director of technology and CTO projects at Ewave, he believes that companies are looking for alternatives to give more attention to their core activities, or rather, give more focus to the services for which they were created.
+Maurício Fonseca, Ewave's director of technology and CTO projects, believes that companies are looking for alternatives to focus more on their core activities, or rather, to focus more on the services for which they were created.

 Fonseca explains that all this outsourcing is only possible through cloud computing.

-This trend is in the process of evolving due to the adaptive movement that companies are in to achieve the best profitability and reduction in operating costs and to stay alive and competitive.
+This trend is in the process of evolving due to the adaptive movement that companies are making in order to achieve the best profitability and reduce operating costs and stay alive and competitive.

-There are three cloud models: public, private, and hybrid.
-Each is designed to meet the respective needs of each enterprise.
+There are three cloud models: public, private and hybrid.
+Each was created to meet the respective needs of each company.

 Public Cloud: Shared services for other corporations, and access segregation

-In this scenario, the contracted company is responsible for protecting the hosted data, hardware and software maintenance, you pay only for the hardware and software service you use, in some cases it may be the cheapest option.
+In this scenario, the contracted company is responsible for protecting the hosted data, hardware and software maintenance, you only pay for the hardware and software service you use, in some cases it can be the cheapest option.

-A more customized, custom-built option to meet the characteristics of a particular company that cannot support this infrastructure within its premises.
+A more personalized option, custom-built to meet the characteristics of a particular company that cannot support this infrastructure on its premises.

-See that in this case you need to be part of the same network and the autonomy of control by your internal IT team.
-The total control about the data and information passes to your company.
+Note that in this case you need to be part of the same network and have autonomy of control by your internal IT team.
+The total control on the data and information passed on to your company.

 Hybrid Cloud

 This can be an interesting option.
-Since in this case you can balance the operating expenses and can also determine what will or will not be in a public and/or private environment.
+Since in this case you can balance operating expenses and you can also determine what will or will not be in a public and/or private environment.

 EN